-Chapter 7 Bankruptcy Protection Attorney Serving The Western Slope, Eagle, Garfield + Mesa Counties
+Chapter 7 Bankruptcy Protection Attorneys Serving The Western Slope, Eagle, Garfield + Mesa Counties

 Get Answers to Frequently Asked Chapter 7 Bankruptcy Questions in Colorado

-Attorney with over 30 years of experience.
+Attorneys with over 60 years of combined experience.
 Helping discharge debt for bankruptcy clients in Eagle, Vail, Minturn, Edwards, Avon, Glenwood Springs and surrounding areas and counties.
 We know you have questions, and we can help provide answers and peace of mind.

 Chapter 7 is complete liquidation (although you keep all your “exempt assets”) and all dischargeable debts are discharged forever.

 Chapter 13 is a structured payment plan made through the Bankruptcy Court.
 A plan is either 3 or 5 years, depending upon your income.
 At the end of that time, you will continue to pay on any secured debt you want to keep.
 All debts are discharged after the 3 or 5-year plan.

 Chapter 11 is for large corporations who want to hold off creditors and reorganize.

 If you have previously filed for Chapter 7, then you must wait eight years before you can file for another Chapter 7.
 If you have previously filed for a Chapter 13, then you must wait six years before you can file for a Chapter 7.

 If you are trying to file for a Chapter 13, then you must wait four years from a prior Chapter 7 filing, or two years from a previous Chapter 13 filing.

 No. Anything transferred prior to filing bankruptcy could be subject to being taken back by the Bankruptcy Court.
 Transfers can go back as far as 4 years.
 Any transfers that have happened within that amount of time should be discussed with an attorney to determine if it is acceptable.